Provide a collection of statistical methods that incorporate both element-wise and group-wise penalties to estimate a precision matrix.

 An integer (default = 10) specifying the number of

-A scalar (default = 0.01) specifying the fraction of the maximum
+A numeric value > 0 (default = 0.01) specifying the fraction of the maximum

 lambdavalue \(\lambda_{max}\) to generate the minimumlambda\(\lambda_{min}\).
-Iflambda = NULL, the program automatically generates alambdagrid as a sequence of lengthnlambdain log scale, starting from \(\lambda_{min}\) to \(\lambda_{max}\).- growiter.lambda
+Iflambda = NULL, alambdagrid of lengthnlambdais automatically generated on a log scale, ranging from \(\lambda_{max}\) down to \(\lambda_{min}\).- growiter.lambda

 An integer (default = 30) specifying the maximum number of exponential growth steps during the initial search for an admissible upper bound \(\lambda_{\max}\).